 Arriving on Campus:

-The address for Rolling Hills Preparatory School and Renaissance School is:
+The address for Rolling Hills Preparatory School is:

 One Rolling Hills Prep Way, San Pedro, CA 90732.
 The schools’ main phone number is: (310) 791-1101.
 When you arrive, drive into the parking lot, turn left, and park in any available parking space, including the Visitor parking.
 All visitors who enter campus must have their driver’s license scanned by the security guard at the front gate.
 Walk through the gate, and to your left, you will see a sign that reads “Administration.”
 There you will be greeted by our administrative assistant at the front desk.
 You will be asked to provide your driver's license and receive a Visitors Badge.
 You will be directed to the college counseling department and meet with one of our college counselors and students.
 Upon the conclusion of your visit, please return the Visitors Badge to the Administration building and receive your identification.